ebmdatalab/datalabsupport/README.md

 Possible future directions:

-* As messages are routed to our shared IMAMP folder via Mailgun, we could potentially extend this to handle incoming mail automatically
+* As messages are routed to our shared IMAP folder via Mailgun, we could potentially extend this to handle incoming mail automatically
+* Nicer integrations with Outlook may be possible with native API (see issue #16)
 * Slack bot commands to list unreplied emails (could rely on imap `NOT ANSWERED` flags?)
 * Ability to reply inline via Slack